freezingmoon98/Online-Marketing/READme.md

 # Online Marketing Site
 This is a tiny django project, that imitates website to sell and buy stuff.
-Inbox is only partly working for now
-Logout is disabled for now.

 Testuser are available.
 You can also register your own testuser or superuser.